andreaskuster/black-parrot-branch-predictor/testbench_bp_gselect/README.md

 ![](../evaluation/plots/gselect_long_server_1_nhist_6.png)

-Comparison to the current black-parrot implementation:
+Comparison with the current black-parrot implementation:
 ![](../evaluation/plots/bimodal_vs_gselect.png)

-There are two main observations:
+There are tree main observations:
 - Saturating counters should probably have two or three bits and the get worse with more, most likely due to the longer learning/re-learning phase.
 - The (default) behaviour of hash functions: the bigger the image size to map into, the less collisions